-Reception children at St Teresa’s have the benefit of a class teacher, Mrs McLarty, as well as a full time higher level teaching assistant, Mrs Trott.
-Our small class size and high staff ratios enable us to give children the focus and attention they need in order to progress quickly.
+In Reception, our class teacher is Mrs McLarty.
+Our small class size enables us to give children the focus and attention they need in order to progress quickly.

 The Reception class follows on from the sound foundations developed in Pre-School.
 As well as engaging in exciting play based activities, the children are introduced to more formal learning, which, is planned to follow their interests and is continually tailored to their needs.
 Children in Reception learn in an active, fun way.
 They are empowered to choose topics that they want to learn about, which results in self-motivated and engaged learners.